Provision of information on the procedure

 ‘… [S]hall inform the foreigner early on in a language he can reasonably be supposed to understand about the course of the procedure and about his rights and duties, especially concerning deadlines and the consequences of missing a deadline, and about possibilities to return voluntarily.’

 The provision was changed with the entry into force of the 2022 Act on the acceleration of asylum court proceedings and asylum procedures on 1 January 2023.[1]
 The reform introduced the requirement of informing applicants “early on” instead of “after the lodging of the asylum application”, which was the previous wording.
-Information is to be provided orally in groups (see Oral information).
+Information is to be provided orally in groups (see below, Oral Information).
 Another change introduced by the reform is the duty to inform not only about the asylum procedure, but also about possibilities to return voluntarily after the rejection of the asylum application.

 Written information